logo

 • 6,700 total votes received (57% of ‘eligible’ voters)

-We will continue to deliver the best research and on-farm tools and support and work with you on local farmer-led projects.
-Securing a better future for dairy farmers is the biggest motivator for the DairyNZ board and staff and we are looking forward to continuing our work.
+We will continue to deliver the best research and on-farm tools to support and work with you on local farmer-led projects.
+Progressing a positive future for New Zealand dairy farming is the core purpose of the DairyNZ Board and staff and we are looking forward to continuing our work.